Blendify/blender-manual/trunk/blender_docs/manual/rigging/posing/visualization.rst

 - In the Relations section of the *Bones* panel), use the *Bone Group* drop-down list to select the chosen one.

-In the 3D views, using the :menuselection:`Pose --> Bone Groups` menu entries, and/or the *Bone Groups* pop-up menu :kbd:`Ctrl-G`, you can:
+In the 3D Views, using the :menuselection:`Pose --> Bone Groups` menu entries, and/or the *Bone Groups* pop-up menu :kbd:`Ctrl-G`, you can:

 Assign to New Group